andreaspolydorides/workshop-docs/content/makers-workshop/firmware/_index.md

 5. Drag the Circuitpython (.uf2) file to the "RPI-RP2" drive.
 {{% notice note%}}Make sure you drag the CircuitPython file and not the firmware.{{% /notice %}}
 6. The drive should reset and should now appear as "CIRCUITPYTHON".
+7. Now that our Raspberry Pi Pico is set up to run CircuitPython code, we need to install some libraries (bundles of additional code) that our code relies on.
+Download the adafruit libraries from here: https://circuitpython.org/libraries.
+Make sure they match the version of the circuitpython download from step 1.
+Once downloaded unzip and copy these two libraries: **adafruit_onewire** and **adafruit_ds18x20**.
+8. In the CIRCUITPYTHON drive, open the *lib* folder if it exists, create one if it does not.
+In the *lib* folder paste the two adafruit libraries from the bundle we just downloaded.
-7. Now to finish off, drag the firmware file we downloaded to the "CIRCUITPYTHON" drive.
+9. Finally, drag the firmware file we downloaded to the "CIRCUITPYTHON" drive.
 Choose to overwrite the existing code.py file if prompted about it.

 ## Testing Firmware:
 1. In Visual Studio Code (VS Code), navigate to Extensions (Command/Ctrl+Shift+X) and install the 'Serial Monitor' extension by Microsoft